Reading time: About 3 minutes

 But you need a first draft, first.
 And to get that you simply need to produce a small amount of writing each day, day after relentless day.

-How much do you procrastinate?
-What do you do about it?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section, below.
-And congratulations to Kelly Hennessey, the winner of this month’s book prize, Your Writing Coach by Jurgen Wolff for an April 20/17 comment on my blog.
-Anyone who comments on today’s post (or any others) by May 31/17 will be put in a draw for a copy of Metaphorically Selling, by Anne Miller.
-To leave your own comment, please, scroll down to the section, directly underneath the “related posts” links, below.
-Note that you don’t have to join the commenting software to post.
+How do you deal with procrastination?
+We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
+Anyone who comments on today’s post (or any others) by Aug.
+31/22 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To enter, please scroll down to the comments, directly underneath the “related posts” links, below.
+Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.